Ian Blackford: Early political career

+Member of Parliament

 Election

 In January 2015, it was announced that Blackford would be the SNP candidate for Ross, Skye and Lochaber at the 2015 general election.
 The campaign attracted national attention because of its acrimony; Blackford objected to being called a "well-funded banker" and confronted incumbent MP Charles Kennedy in his office.
 Liberal Democrats accused Blackford of dog whistling about Kennedy's struggles with alcoholism.
 Leaflets were distributed telling voters "Why bottle it?
-Make a Change!", however, the SNP denied responsibility for their distribution and condemned them.
+Make a Change!", but the SNP denied responsibility for their distribution and condemned them.
 Former Liberal Democrat leader Menzies Campbell labelled the campaign, "far and away the most despicable I encountered in all my years in UK politics."
 However, Blackford said he was "proud" of the campaign and claimed there was "absolutely no issue" between himself and Kennedy before his death in June 2015.
 He received 20,119 votes and 48.1% of the vote, defeating Kennedy by 5,124 votes.

 Blackford was re-elected in 2017 with a smaller share of the vote but an increased majority.